 I shared that the only way for her to start putting things into motion is to put herself into motion first.
 The simple act of submitting a resume for an opening or calling a former colleague is enough to stimulate her brain to be mindful of opportunities all around her.

-It was apparent from her flushed face and anxious body language that she felt uncertain.
-I realized: “This is an inside job.”
-As in, “She has to believe that she herself is worthy of a position before she will be able to convince an employer that hiring her is a good choice.”
+It was apparent from her flushed face and anxious body language that she was struggling to overcome impostor syndrome.
+I thought to myself, “She has to see herself as a confident business woman before she will be able to convince an employer that hiring her is a good choice.”